aregsar/aregsarblog/about.md

 Hi, my name is Areg and I am a web developer interested in the Laravel Ecosystem.

+My main focus is on developing Laravel applications that have HTML at the core, are majestic monoliths and use boring LEMP stack technology.

 Below is a list of development tools and services I use:

 ## Tools